nickmbi/ztnickzt/README.md

 <a href="https://www.linkedin.com/in/nicholas-m-21b054371"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a sophmore who is extremely interestested in cybersecurity and Information technology with a dedication to solving real world problems.
+I am a sophmore in college who is extremely interestested in learning about more about cybersecurity and Information technology
 ## Objective